 A Level Playing Field for U.S. Investors and U.S. Services Providers: The TPA ensures that U.S. companies in Colombia are protected against discriminatory or unlawful treatment, and provides a neutral and transparent mechanism for settlement of investment disputes.
 Colombia also agreed to eliminate a range of services barriers, including in the supply of cable television services, professional services, and portfolio management services.
 Learn more here.

 Commitments to Protect Labor Rights: The TPA commits both Parties to adopt and maintain in their laws and practice the five fundamental labor rights as stated in the 1998 ILO Declaration on Fundamental Principles and Rights to Work.
 Both Parties are also required to effectively enforce – and may not waive – labor laws related to fundamental labor rights.
 All obligations in the labor chapter are subject to the same dispute settlement procedures and enforcement mechanisms as the TPA’s commercial obligations.
-In addition, in April 2011, the U.S. and Colombian governments also agreed on concrete steps under the Colombian Action Plan Related to Labor Rights to address long-standing issues of mutual concerns including violence against Colombian labor union members and inadequate efforts to bring the perpetrators of such violence to justice, and insufficient protection of workers’ rights.
-Since then, Colombia has made meaningful progress to implement the Plan, including passing laws that strengthen worker rights protections, hiring hundreds of new labor inspectors to expand labor law enforcement, hiring and training 100 new police investigators and over 20 new criminal prosecutors to focus on cases of violence against unionists, and taking enforcement actions to combat abusive third-party contracting, including the assessment of significant fines against violators.
-At the same time, more work remains to be done to fully implement certain aspects of the Action Plan, including collection of assessed fines, prosecution of recent labor homicide cases, and combatting newer forms of abusive contracting.
-The Obama Administration is working closely with the Colombian government to address these areas of concern.
-For a detailed update on the Colombian Action Plan Related to Labor Rights, click here.
+In addition, the U.S. and Colombian governments also agreed on concrete steps to address long-standing issues of mutual concerns including violence against Colombian labor union members and inadequate efforts to bring the perpetrators of such violence to justice, and insufficient protection of workers’ rights.
+Since then, Colombia has made meaningful progress to strengthen worker rights protections, hiring hundreds of new labor inspectors to expand labor law enforcement, hiring and training police investigators and criminal prosecutors to focus on cases of violence against unionists, and taking enforcement actions to combat abusive third-party contracting, including the assessment of significant fines against violators.
+At the same time, more work remains to be done on the collection of assessed fines, prosecution of labor homicide cases, and combatting forms of abusive contracting.
+The Trump Administration is working closely with the Colombian government to address these areas of concern.

 Commitments to Protect the Environment: Both Parties also committed to effectively enforce their own domestic environmental laws and adopt, maintain, and implement laws, regulations, and all other measures to fulfill their obligations under covered multilateral environmental agreements.
 All obligations in the environment chapter are subject to the same dispute settlement procedures and enforcement mechanisms as the TPA’s commercial obligations.